HAVE YOU HEARD THE WORD

 15: BBC radio "Saturday Club'', October 5, 1963

 The title-track is a track by the Fut, believed to be either the Beatles, or John Lennon and the Bee Gees, or the Bee Gees and the Beatles.
-The Fut consisted of Maurice Gibb (here's the Bee Gees connection) and Steve Kipner (of a group called Tin Tin).
-Where's the Beatle connection?
-It's the lead singer voice which sounds like John's.
+Actually, the Fut consisted of Maurice Gibb (here's the Bee Gees connection) and Steve Kipner (of a group called Tin Tin).
+Where's the Beatles connection?
+It's the lead singer's voice which sounds like John's.
 More interesting are the tracks on side B, previously unavailable, taken from Brian Matthew's "The Beatles' Story'', aired by BBC radio in 1972.

 This record was released together with its companion L.S.
 BUMBLE BEE, CBM 3626, as the first of two volumes.

 This title had a very large number of repressings by CBM and related companies.
 All came with a full-size insert printed in various shades of red.